.st0{fill:#FFFFFF;}

 Video conferencing platforms have become massively more popular over the last two years or so, for obvious reasons.
 Even as we manage the pandemic however, the use of video conferencing platforms will remain a significant part of people’s lives and e-learning in general.

-Love them or hate them, video conferencing platforms or virtual classrooms, have helped save many institutions and businesses, and reduced our carbon footprint.
+Love them or hate them, video conferencing platforms or virtual classrooms, and screen sharing have helped save many institutions and businesses, and reduced our carbon footprint.
 But which platform is the best?
 It’s not an easy question to answer, as it really depends on what you are using it for.

 To help you form an opinion, we have looked at several factors and chosen the best performing from four of the most popular platforms out there – BigBlueButton (BBB), Zoom, Microsoft Teams, and Google Meet